Fill form to unlock content

 Sensors Track Tool Alignment

-Not all factory machines contain sensors.
-Marbach is an industrial toolmaker.
-When a customer started to experience plastic cap production issues, it was challenging to track down the source of the problem.
-The tool itself was contained in a larger machine, and it was not possible to see that it was out of alignment.
+Not all factory machines include built-in sensors.
+In its role as a solution provider, CANCOM can also be beneficial for those that do not.
+Industrial toolmaker Marbach is one example.
+When one of its customers started to experience issues in plastic cap production, it was challenging to track down a reason.
+Because the tool itself was contained in a larger machine, it was impossible to see that it was out of alignment.

 Providing a Wealth of New Services

-Manufacturers aren’t the only ones who gain valuable insights from sensor data.
+Manufacturers aren’t the only ones who gain valuable insights from solutions integrators like CANCOM.
 Machine builders analyze information from customer machines in bulk to help them improve future designs.

 “Having sensor data from just one machine is like getting an operator with 15 years’ experience,” Fabritz says.
 “Imagine what you can do with data from 100 machines.
 Maybe you can build a machine that doesn’t break down anymore.”